top of page

 Where to get these immune-boosting nutrients for your child

-Unless your child is going to eat eggs and drink silver top full cream milk daily, and lamb's fry at least once a week you will need to resort to supplementation.
+Unless your child is going to eat eggs and drink silver top full-cream milk daily, and lambs fry at least once a week.
+You'll need to resort to supplementation.
 If your child is eating these foods, please still supplement (nothing I recommend here is "megadosing", I always recommend small amounts often and over the long term).

-1. Daily C https://www.garymoller.com/product-page/naturopathsown-daily-c-200g (a delicious drink containing vitamin C, magnesium, zinc and other nutrients) One teaspoon per day, half that for under two's.
-Discount to readers for Daily C: apply Promo Code: Boost my Immunity for $5 off when purchasing
+1. Daily C: Naturopathsown Daily C - 200g (a delicious drink containing vitamin C, magnesium, zinc, and other nutrients) One teaspoon per day, half that for under two years old.

-2. Ultra Preventive Kids Chewable Multivitamin https://www.garymoller.com/product-page/douglas-ultra-preventive-kids-chewable-multi (a tasty source or multi nutrients for children, including vitamin A) One tablet per day or half that for under two's Discount to readers for Ultra Preventive: apply Promo Code: Boost Immunity for $5 off when purchasing
+2. Children's Chewable Multivitamin: https://precisionhealthtesting.com/products/whole-earth-sea-kids-multi-30-chewable-tabs?_pos=1&_psq=whole+earth&_ss=e&_v=1.0 (a tasty source, or multi-nutrients for children, including vitamin A) One tablet per day or half that for under two years old.

-If breastfeeding, the mother can take these herself but at twice the dose so she will deliver the nutrients via her breast milk.
+If breastfeeding, the mother can take these herself, but at twice the dose so she'll deliver the nutrients via her breast milk.
 She can also eat liver and eggs and deliver their rich nutrients via her milk.
-Here: https://www.garymoller.com/post/2017/08/29/nutrition-for-healthy-breast-milk
+Here: Nutrition for Healthy Breast Milk

-How bad is the current measles outbreak and who are most at risk?
+How bad is the current measles outbreak and who is most at risk?

 Keep it in perspective, folks: what are the real risks of mortality?

-Vaccinations are a wonderful medical tool but they are not the solution for all that ails society.
+Vaccinations may be a wonderful medical tool, but they aren't the solution for all that ails society.
 They are but one tool in the fight against diseases.
 Our most effective tool is our very own immune system.
 Poverty, overcrowding, poor hygiene, lack of clean water and good food all impact on our immune health as well as exposure to pathogens such as viruses and bacteria.

-Measles is a disease that is associated with poverty, crowded living, stress, poor access to medical services and a diet that consists of Coca-Cola, white bread and little else.
-The same demographics apply to diseases such as tooth decay, diabetes, kidney disease, hepatitis, obesity and meningococcal disease.
-Correcting these factors must be the number one priority to ensure the health of future generations of New Zealanders.
+Measles is a disease that's associated with poverty, crowded living, stress, poor access to medical services, and a diet that consists of Coca-Cola, white bread, and little else.
+The same demographics apply to diseases such as tooth decay, diabetes, kidney disease, hepatitis, obesity, and meningococcal disease.
+Correcting these factors must be the number one priority to protect the health of future generations of New Zealanders.

 Measles cases by ethnicity